dipan29/MagicApps/readme.md

 IEM HACKATHON Repository READ ME

-### Due to a forced push the file created at 3.20 AM Was deleted, this is just a copy of the same
+### Due to a forced push, the file created at 3.20 AM Was deleted, this is just a copy of the same

 --------------------------------------
 -------------ABSTRACT-----------------